Dame96/To-Do_App/README.md

 Hello!
 Welcome to my repository!
 This is where I will be sharing my code for the projects and other assignments!

-The PREMIER PROJECT in this repository is the TO-DO APPLICATION:
+The PREMIER PROJECT in this repository is the TO-DO APPLICATION: (to-do.py finished)

 HOW TO USE IT: